WMUB (FM)

 WMUB (88.5 MHz) is a public FM radio station licensed to Miami University, in Oxford, Ohio, United States.
 It produced local programming for 59 years until March 1, 2009, when it became a part of Cincinnati Public Radio.
 The station serves southwest Ohio and southeast Indiana.
 WMUB started as a student-operated station in the 1940s and turned FM in 1950.
-Once known for its "Rhythm and News", it is now a full-time satellite of WVXU in Cincinnati.
+Once known for its "Rhythm and News", it is a full-time satellite of WVXU in Cincinnati.
 It primarily serves areas north of Cincinnati where the main WVXU signal is weak.

 The station operates via a 24,500-watt transmitter located on Taylor Road in Butler County.
 WMUB broadcasts in the HD Radio format.

 Prior to becoming a Cincinnati Public Radio repeater, WMUB was historically a resource to enable Miami University students studying broadcasting and journalism to train in reporting and on-air delivery.
 WMUB listeners also tuned in on weekday nights to listen to the voice of Mama Jazz, Phyllis Campbell, who hosted an evening show, broadcast from 8 to 11 pm.

+In 1988, Miami University received a federal grant from the Corporation for Public Broadcasting for $1,998.
+The money was invested in “tune-in” advertising in order to have people tune into the programs by WMUB.
+The station was housed in Williams Hall starting in 1989.

+In 2000, WMUB celebrated its 50th anniversary.
+Miami University organized a sold-out reception at Kettering's Presidential Banquet Center in Dayton, Ohio.
+WMUB began to not only partake in radio broadcast, but in the early 2000s added new media, such as web, podcasts and HD Radio to their broadcasts.
+WMUB became the 7th station in the nation to offer multiple HD streams.

 In January 2007, the University President, David C. Hodge, charged a committee to explore alternatives to address budgetary and technological challenges for WMUB.
 The university owns the radio station’s license and covered nearly 62 percent of its $1.7 million budget.
 The committee released its report in fall 2007 and strongly recommended pursuing and developing regional connections with other existing non-commercial stations and building on connections with appropriate academic programs within the university.